-How long is a piece of string?
+How long should you stay in Nusa Lembongan?How long is a piece of string?
 This is a question totally depending upon what kind of trip you plan.
 We would recommend to stay around three nights minimum to relax and to explore the island to make the most of this beautiful tropical island.

+Scuba Diving in Nusa LembonganThe seas around Nusa Lembongan, Ceningan and Penida offer the most fantastic diving, suited to all levels.
+Here you will a find a great diversity of dive sites from shallow bays to exhilarating drift dives!
+If you want to experience the best of Balinese diving – you have come to the right place!
 The Nusa Islands have become famous for their dramatic white cliffs and crystal clear waters.
 The reefs here are surrounded by healthy coral, big schools of fish and impressive macro life – however the surrounding seas are most famous for sightings of Manta Rays and the amazing and enormous Oceanic Sunfish (Mola Mola)!

+Our recommended dive school in Nusa Lembongan?We have known the guys at Roctopus Dive for years and would wholeheartedly recommend their dive courses and trips to friends and readers alike.
+After the success of their first school in Koh Tao, Thailand, one adventurous arm of the Roctopus team set off to explore new waters and opened a brand new diving school on the North West coast of Nusa Lembongan!
 Now up and running in Lembongan for the past 2 years, the school prioritises safety, fun and the environment as they help you to explore the waters and meet the marine life of Southeast Asia.
 They offer a great value for money Open Water Course in Nusa Lembongan for absolute beginners, as well as a range of diving day trips and more advanced courses.
 Their school runs out of Mega Cottage Resort close to Jungut Batu Beach directly opposite Shipwrecks surf breaks.
 They have a 15-metre private swimming pool where newbie divers can get to grips with their SCUBA equipment and learn the basics…

 What to expect when diving around Nusa Lembongan